 So, in summary.
 Can we increase motivation and engagement for learning English through introducing target-language pop culture resources?
 Absolutely!
 And here is how you can do it by focusing on those three fundamental needs-based fundamental processes:

 - Autonomy: Give the students the reins over their own learning every once in a while.
 Let them feel like they’re in charge.
 Let them show you what their interests are, invite them to bring these to the lesson to be showcased.

 - Relatedness: A group or class project is the perfect way to carry this out.
 Make everyone in the group equal contributors to one large-scale final project.

 - Competence: Make them feel like they have succeeded beyond their wildest dreams.
 Even the most miniscule of achievements deserve recognition.
-Do not punish them for non-contribution, instead express your disappointment (this also thwarts their sense of relatedness with you, the teacher).
+Do not punish them for non-contribution, instead express your disappointment (this also thwarts their sense of relatedness with you).

 If you’re struggling with engagement and motivation from your students (especially secondary level), this could be a short-term plan to get your students back on side and instil a positive affiliation towards learning a second language.